EBI-Metagenomics/EMG-docs/docs/dataflow.rst

 Data flow from submission to results
 ------------------------------------

-The graph below summarize the EBI Metagenomics data flow from submission to analysis results:
+The graph below summarize the EBI Metagenomics data flow from submission to :term:`analysis results<analysis result>`:

 .. figure:: images/submit_graph_08_web032.png
    :scale: 50 %